 In the 2007 SEMAP modeling, onroad mobile is the largest source of CO emissions in all of the SESARM states except Mississippi.
 Secondary important regional CO sources include nonroad mobile, fires, and biogenic sources.
 Overall Florida, Georgia, and North Carolina are the largest regional sources of CO.
-Virginia is the smallest regional source of CO.
-The onroad mobile CO emissions in each of these three states are higher than the sum of all sources of CO in the other SESARM states.
+The sum of the onroad mobile CO emissions in these three states accounts for over half of the CO emitted in all of the SESARM states.
+West Virginia is the smallest regional source of CO.